 Inspectorate Division

-The Inspectorate Division (INS) implements the OPCW’s on-site verification activities, ensuring the efficient and effective deployment of inspection teams to both military and commercial facilities around the world, as required by the Chemical Weapons Convention (CWC).
-The Division maintains readiness to conduct Challenge Inspections and Investigations of Alleged Use upon requests from Member States in the event of a chemical incident.
+The Inspectorate Division (INS) implements the Technical Secretariat’s on-site verification activities ensuring the efficient and effective deployment of inspection teams to both military and industrial facilities around the world in accordance with the Chemical Weapons Convention (CWC).
+INS maintains the preparedness to respond to and investigate allegations of use of toxic chemicals as weapons and to conduct, upon request from States Parties in the event of a chemical incident, Challenge Inspections and Investigations of Alleged Use in accordance with Article X of the CWC.

-The Division implements effective knowledge-management frameworks to ensure the preservation of knowledge and skills, and delivers training programmes to capitalise on the expertise gained in the last decades in contingency operations.
+In parallel, the Division is implementing an effective knowledge-management framework to safeguard the Secretariat’s knowledge and skills and delivers training programmes to capitalise on the expertise garnered from contingency operations.

 Inspection Team Personnel

-The Inspection Team Personnel (ITP) holds all inspector resources.
-It operates with the goal of keeping an integrated and flexible task force, and ensures that inspectors are qualified, prepared, cross-trained and ready to be deployed to all types of missions and other operations such as planned verification activities, Technical Assistance Visits, Challenge Inspections, Investigations of Alleged Use, and any other non-routine missions as required.
+The Inspection Team Personnel Branch (ITP) is responsible for all inspector staff resources.
+ITP maintains an integrated and flexible workforce of inspectors that are qualified, cross-trained and prepared for deployment to all types of missions and other operations such as planned verification activities, Technical Assistance Visits, Challenge Inspections, Investigations of Alleged Use, and other contingency missions as required.

-In addition, the ITP focuses on implementing projects in areas related to developments in science and technology, especially in chemistry, and supports anticipated activities at the ChemTech Centre.
+In addition, ITP focuses on implementing projects related to developments in science and technology, especially in chemistry and chemical production processes, and supports the Secretariat’s activities at the ChemTech Centre.

-ITP is categorised in two units: the Industry and Technology Advancement Unit, and the Contingency and Chemical Demilitarisation Unit.
+ITP is divided into two units: Industry and Technology Advancement (ITA), and Contingency and Chemical Demilitarisation (CCD).

 Industry and Technology Advancement Unit

-The core work of the Industry and Technology Advancement Unit (ITA) is to perform field inspections at chemical facilities declared by State Parties under the Article VI of the CWC, and provides technical advice and support for inspections under Articles IV and V of the CWC and contingency operations.
+The Industry and Technology Advancement Unit (ITA) performs field inspections at chemical plant sites declared by States Parties under Article VI of the CWC and provides technical advice and support for Article IV and V inspections and contingency operations.

 Contingency and Chemical Demilitarisation Unit

-The Contingency and Chemical Demilitarisation Unit (CCD) conducts routine inspections of Chemical Weapons Destruction Facilities, Chemical Weapons Storage Facilities, Chemical Weapons Production Facilities and their conversions, Old Chemical Weapon Facilities, and Abandoned Chemical Weapons Facilities, as mandated under Article IV and V of the CWC, as well as the Technical Assistance Visit Operations, Challenge Inspection and Investigation of Alleged Use, or other non-routine operation as required.
+The Contingency and Chemical Demilitarisation Unit (CCD) conducts routine inspections of Chemical Weapons Destruction Facilities, Chemical Weapons Storage Facilities, Chemical Weapons Production Facilities and their conversions, Old Chemical Weapons Facilities, and Abandoned Chemical Weapons Facilities, as mandated under Articles IV and V of the Convention.
+It also conducts other contingency operations as required.

-CCD also develops scientific and technical training programmes for INS and other Divisions, and for external training and capacity building programmes for contingency operations.
+CCD also develops scientific and technical training programmes for INS and other relevant internal stakeholders and coordinates the Secretariat’s external training and capacity building programmes for contingency operations.

 Programme Control and Monitoring Branch

-The Programme Control and Monitoring Branch (CMB) ensures the implementation of programmatic deliverables and manages INS’s operational financial resources.
+The Programme Control and Monitoring Branch (CMB) oversees the development and implementation of the Division’s programme and budget and manages non-staff operational financial resources

 Operations and Technology Support Branch